 Our aim is to:

-GVPTA has been working to explore ways that we can help the community to navigate through and beyond the current COVID-19 situation.
+- Promote dialogue to help the community to navigate through and beyond the current situation;

 For the latest information on COVID-19 in Canada, please visit the Public Health Agency of Canada’s website and consult your local health authority.

 - Provincial and regional restrictions can be foundhere.

 - Provincial Health Order updates can be found here.
 An archive of Orders can be found here.

 - An updated PHO Order for Gatherings and Events was issued (Nov.
 16, 2021).
 Review a comparison document GVPTA has prepared of the current vs. previous Order to understand the changes here.

 - An updated PHO Order for Gatherings and Events was issued (Mar.
 18, 2021).
 Review a comparison document GVPTA has prepared of the current vs. previous Order to understand the changes here.